pieter-v-n/pmx-cluster-tb/README.md

 Check at Datacenter -> pveX -> Summary that the kernel version is `Linux 6.2.16-14-pve` or later.

-To avoid the Subscription message ro pop-up every time you make a change to the host, we need to edit a file.
+To avoid the Subscription message to pop-up every time you make a change to the host, we need to edit a file.
 On the GUI select the host: Datacenter -> pveX and click the `>_Shell` button on the top of the screen.
 A new shell opens for the user with root permissions.

 Type: `nano /usr/share/javascript/proxmox-widget-toolkit/proxmoxlib.js`